Incorporate SGLT2 Inhibition into Physiologically Based Glucose-Insulin Model Using SimBiology Model Builder

 Export the model to an SBML file.

-Export the model to an HTML file.
+Export just the model diagram.

 Export the model components to Excel® files.